TonyBgithub/mydoctheme/index.md

     }
 ```

+In the request, we asked about the weather forecast in London.
+Here, the OpenWeather API provides us with data that we can then use on our website.

 ## Getting an API key

 Before you actually send requests and put your map on your website, you need to get a free API key from Google Maps.

 An API key is an authentication code that identifies its user.
 API keys help track and control how the interface is being utilized.
 It prevents abuse or malicious use of the API in question.

-To get your API key go to the <a href="https://developers.google.com/maps/documentation/javascript/get-api-key">Google Maps Platform</a> and follow the instructions.
+To get your API key go to the <a href="https://openweathermap.org/appid">OpenWeatherMap website</a> and follow the instructions.

 ### Install Postman